A team of highly skilled teachers and teaching assistants (TA) across our whole school.

 If further steps are needed to overcome a barrier, for example 1:1 work with a TA, discussions will then take place between the class teacher and SENCO.
 A plan of action will be put in place and you will be asked your opinions.

 If on review, further steps are needed, the SENCO will discuss concerns with the Headteacher and you.
-Advice from Speech & Language, Optometry, Doctors and Educational Psychologists will be sought.
+Advice from Speech & Language, Occupational Therapy, Doctors and Educational Psychologists will be sought.
 Progress will then be closely monitored by the SENCO and targets will be put in place and shared with all adults, pupils and parents concerned.

 We also offer particular pieces of equipment to help some children learn more effectively, including different types of pens, pencils and grips to aid handwriting; different methods of recording work for example using a laptop or talking tins; coloured overlays and different coloured paper.